Ronald Curry

-Ronald Antonio Curry (born May 28, 1979) is an American football coach and former wide receiver who is the quarterbacks coach for the Buffalo Bills of the National Football League (NFL).
-He previously served as an assistant coach for the San Francisco 49ers.
+Ronald Antonio Curry (born May 28, 1979) is an American football coach and former wide receiver who is the wide receivers coach for the Denver Broncos of the National Football League (NFL).
+He has previously served as an assistant coach for the San Francisco 49ers, New Orleans Saints, and Buffalo Bills.

-Curry played college football as a quarterback at North Carolina and was drafted by the Oakland Raiders in the seventh round of the 2002 NFL draft.
+Curry played college football as a quarterback at North Carolina and was selected by the Oakland Raiders in the seventh round of the 2002 NFL draft.
 He played eight seasons in the NFL for the Raiders, Detroit Lions, and St. Louis Rams.

-Early years
+Early life

 Curry was born in Hampton, Virginia.
 At Hampton High School in Hampton, Virginia, Curry was an All-American in basketball and football and was awarded the Dial Award for the national high-school scholar-athlete of the year in 1997.
 He won the McDonald's Slam Dunk contest and was MVP of the McDonald's All-American Game in 1998.
 By most reports, his high school football coach favored Curry attending the University of Virginia and focusing on football, while his high school basketball coach favored the University of North Carolina to develop Curry into a prospect for the NBA.
 He verbally committed to play both basketball and football to Virginia before signing instead with rival North Carolina.
 This made him a very unpopular figure among Virginia fans, who referred to him by such terms as "Benedict Curry", "Benedict Ronald", or "WHN" (an abbreviation of "What's his name?").
 Curry was voted the "Sports Jerk of the Year" in the Tank McNamara comic strip.
 Curry's cousin Almondo "Muffin" Curry, a cornerback, later decided to attend Virginia.

 Ronald Curry broke several Virginia high school football records while attending Hampton High School.
 He is considered one of the greatest Virginia high school athletes ever, leading his school to three consecutive state titles in football from 1995 to 1997 and one in basketball in 1998.
 The 1996 Hampton High School football team went 14–0, outscoring opponents 768–83 including a 51–0 victory over a previously unbeaten Patrick Henry team in the state championship, and is widely considered to be the best team in Virginia history; the 1997 team also went 14–0 and posted similar numbers.
-Curry also excelled at defensive back and kick returner in addition to his quarterbacking duties.
+Curry also excelled at cornerback and kick returner in addition to his quarterbacking duties.
 Michael Vick was in the same district as Curry in high school and was overshadowed by the accomplishments of Curry's team.
 While Vick was also a highly touted prospect, Curry was almost universally rated higher in recruiting rankings.
 In an interview, Vick said "I felt pressure to compete against Ronald Curry."
 One college football recruiting analyst says Curry was the best offensive prospect he saw in 23 years.
 Bobby Bowden said he was best high school quarterback he had ever seen.